October Tide

-October Tide is a Swedish death/doom metal band that was created in 1994 by Katatonia vocalist Jonas Renkse and then-Katatonia guitarist Fred Norrman.
+October Tide is a Swedish death-doom band that was created in 1994 by Katatonia vocalist Jonas Renkse and guitarist Fred Norrman.
 Norrman revived the band after leaving Katatonia in 2009.

 History

 1995–1999

 October Tide's debut album, Rain Without End, was recorded in 1995 and released on Vic Records in 1997.
 During this period October Tide maintained a low profile, deciding not to tour or give any interviews.

-October Tide's second album, Grey Dawn, was released in 1999 by Avantgarde Music.
-The band enlisted Mårten Hansen of A Canorous Quintet to replace Renkse on vocals.
-The album was remastered and re-released by Peaceville Records in 2007.
-After the release of Grey Dawn, October Tide disbanded.
+October Tide disbanded after releasing their second album, Grey Dawn, in 1999.

 2009–2011

 After leaving Katatonia, Norrman reformed October Tide in early 2009.
-The new line-up didn't include founding member Jonas Renkse, but instead consisted of Norrman on guitars, Tobias Netzell on vocals, Robin Bergh on drums and Jonas Kjellgren as a session bassist.
+The new line-up didn't include founding member Jonas Renkse, but instead consisted of Norrman on guitars, Tobias Netzell from In Mourning on vocals, Robin Bergh on drums and Jonas Kjellgren as a session bassist.
 The band entered the studio to record a new album.
 October Tide signed to Candlelight Records in March 2010.

 In July 2010, October Tide performed live at Hell's Pleasure Metalfest.
 Johan Jansson replaced Kjellgren on bass for the show.

 A Thin Shell was released on 28 September 2010.
 After the album's release, Pierre Stam joined the band on bass.

 2012–present

 In March 2012, Netzell and Stam left the band, and were replaced by Alexander Högbom and Mattias Norrman, respectively.
 October Tide signed with Pulverised Records in April 2012.
 The band entered Black Lounge Studios in late 2012 to record their new album, Tunnel of No Light.
 They released the album on 25 March 2013.

 In 2015, drummer Robin Bergh was replaced by Jocke Wallgren.
+In Splendor Below was released on 17 May 2019.